-Teams from any indystry can be trainied to undestand when, why and how managing projects with Agile (or part of projects for a mixed approach).
+Teams from any industry can be trained to understand when, where, why and how of managing projects with Agile (or part of projects for a mixed approach).
 A 2 day training is enough if followed by some coaching.
 SolidCreativity proposes this exclusive Agile Training.

-For people around Agile projects (Management, QA, internal coaches...) we propose a 1 day training to understand what to expect (and not to) from Agile teams and projects, and how this fits your industry : Manage, Favore and Evaluate Agility in your industry.
+For people exposed to Agile projects (Management, QA, internal coaches...) we propose a 1 day training to understand what to expect (and not to) from Agile teams and projects, and how this fits your industry: Manage, Promote and Evaluate Agility in your industry.